Gallo Pinto With Skewers

 Smoked salmon doesn’t make part of the sandwich mythos, but in this sandwich, we use it together with fresh onions, and sour cream.
 A very simple sandwich that is amazing!

 A chicken and corn soup that comes with rice.
 This dish can only be found in South America, and at ABV this classic dish is a recreation of authentic Colombian home-cooking.
 This dish is made with chicken stock and served with a variety of root vegetables such as different varieties of potatoes, corn, avocado, and shredded chicken breast.
 The soup has the flavor of both potatoes, and also the flavor of milk and special herbs, finally the rice soaked in the soup also gives a refreshing and pleasant flavor and mouthfeel to the dish.

 The tacos Nicaragüenses has differences with their Mexican city counterpart.
 The origin of this style of Tacos comes from the ancient city of Leon the northwestern part of Nicaragua.
 These tacos are rolled in small size filled with pork or chicken.
 The usual serving method is by stacking multiple rolls topped with cabbage and sour cream.
 A dish that is suitable as a snack or as a dinner.

 Traditional Mexican burrito is usually filled with rice, meat, bell peppers, salsa, and avocado.
 For this dish, pork, bacon, beans that are cooked for 2 hours, rice, and spices are put inside a flour tortilla and then are made into a roll, this way the rice flavor becomes richer.
 After the roll has been made then it is deep fried giving making the skin crispy.
 The mouthfeel is both crunchy on the outside and the inside is full of ingredients.

-Mixed Seafood Jambalaya
+Chimichurri Rice with Mixed Seafood